Trump fires watchdog who handled Ukraine complaint - KVIA

 House Intelligence Committee Chairman Adam Schiff, D-Calif., who led the House impeachment inquiry, said “the president’s dead of night decision puts our country and national security at even greater risk.”

-Senate Democratic Leader Chuck Schumer, D-N.Y., said in a statement that “President Trump fires people for telling the truth.”
+House Speaker Nancy Pelosi, D-Calif., said the firing “threatens to have a chilling effect against all willing to speak truth to power.”
+Senate Democratic Leader Chuck Schumer, D-N.Y., said Trump “fires people for telling the truth.”

-Atkinson’s firing is part of a larger shakeup in the intelligence community.
-Maguire, the former acting Director of National Intelligence, was also removed and replaced by a Trump loyalist, Richard Grenell.
-Trump has nominated Texas Rep. John Ratcliffe to the permanent position, but the Senate has yet to move on his nomination.
+Michael Horowitz, Chair of the Council of the Inspectors General on Integrity and Efficiency and the inspector general at the Department of Justice, criticized the removal of Atkinson and defended his handling of the Ukraine case.

+“Inspector General Atkinson is known throughout the Inspector General community for his integrity, professionalism, and commitment to the rule of law and independent oversight,” Horowitz said.

 Tom Monheim, a career intelligence professional, will become the acting inspector general for the intelligence community, according to an intelligence official who was not authorized to discuss personnel changes and spoke only on condition of anonymity.
 Monheim is currently the general counsel of the National Geospatial-Intelligence Agency.